UniversalPayload/spec/docs/chapter2-payload-image-format.rst

                                               (not defined) \ :sup:`4`
    producer          O           string       Indicates the build system and version
                                               which produced the FIT
-   uncomp-size       R / O       u32          Size of the uncompressed data in bytes.
+   uncomp-size       OR          u32          Size of the uncompressed data in bytes.
 If
                                               the data is not compressed, this can be omitted. entry-start       O           u32 / u64    If required, this is the offset of the image